The Oil Production Challenge

 GlassPoint’s solar EOR solution is cost-competitive with natural gas today

 After the development of a successful prototype unit in China in 2010, GlassPoint’s solar steam generators are being deployed at oil fields worldwide.
 In February 2011, GlassPoint unveiled the world’s first commercial solar EOR project at a 100-year old oil field operated by Berry Petroleum in McKittrick, California.
-Then, in August 2011, GlassPoint announced the award of a contract with Petroleum Development Oman (PDO) to build a 7 MW solar steam generator for EOR at an oil field in Southern Oman.
-PDO is a joint venture of The Sultanate of Oman, Shell and Total.
+Then, in early 2013, GlassPoint commissioned a larger project with Petroleum Development Oman (PDO), a 7 MW solar steam generator in Southern Oman.
+PDO, the largest oil and gas producer in Oman, is a joint venture of The Sultanate of Oman, Shell and Total.
+Both projects have been operating successfully and serve as performance baselines for large-scale commercial projects.

 Can Solar Thermal Technology Transform the Economics of Enhanced Oil Recovery?